nicohman/eidolon/README.md

 ```
 ## Todo

-+ Add in support for importation of wine games from lutris, preferably without actually using lutris launch links
-+ Please suggest any other features you want as an issue!
++ Please suggest any features you want as an issue!